NOTE: This post was updated in July 2022 to ensure it reflects the most up to date guidance and information

 - Reinforcing good hygiene practices such as hand washing and cleaning.

 Can my child still get a Covid-19 vaccine?

-From April, healthy 5-11 year olds will also be offered the COVID-19 vaccine.
-Vaccinations will take place outside of schools in vaccination centres, pharmacies, GPs and walk-in centres.
-Parents of 5-11 year olds will receive a letter from the NHS with further information.
-Online bookings for 5-11 year olds will open in April.
+Vaccinations are taking place outside of school, in vaccination centres, pharmacies, GP surgeries and walk-in centres.
+Parents of 5- to 11-year-olds will receive a letter from the NHS with further information on the vaccine.